 Starting any new diet can be a daunting financial prospect.
-After all, you may need to buy all new food to support your current health goals.
+After all, it can be tough to build affordable, healthy meals according to a strange new diet strategy with unusual or exotic ingredients.
 There’s good news, though.
 You don’t need to be a high roller to eat a high-fat diet.
 You can eat wallet-friendly, delicious meals that support your ketogenic lifestyle.
 Here’s how to do keto on a budget:

 - Establish a food budget.

 - Ditch the conveniences.

 - Save big on meat and other proteins.